objektwerks/python/README.md

 ------
 >Survey of Python 3 features and libraries, with a strong focus on using type hints.

->Highlights include Expression, fastapi and requests.
+>Highlights include Expression, fastapi, pydantic and requests.

 Development
 -----------